What Pawn Shop Buy Tools - Pawn King Located in Stratford, Connecticut

 How To Get the Most Money

 If you have the original receipts, manuals, and packaging, bring the tool in it.
-If you have all the components that go with the tool gather them up and bring them.
-Extra batteries, replacement bits, saw blades, a charging port with the tool will add value.
+If you have all the components that go with the tool, gather them up and bring them.
+Extra batteries, replacement bits, saw blades, and a charging port with the tool will add value.
 Having these things is a bonus and helps you get paid for popular tools.

 Maybe you have old tools.
-These tools have intrinsic value and they may be worth big bucks.
+These tools have intrinsic value, and they may be worth big bucks.
 Some old tools were made with semiprecious metal, and the parts are now rare.

 Sometimes tool parts go missing, people know this, and although you may lose some value, it might not stop you from selling it.
 Make sure to include any adaptors, drill bits and carry cases if you still have them.

-Charge it up buttercup!
+Charge it up, buttercup!